bvlqz/homl/README.md

 Notes from the book Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow , 2nd Edition, by Aurélien Géron (O’Reilly).
 Copyright 2019 Kiwisoft S.A.S., 978-1-492-03264-9.

-# Part I. Machine Learning
+# Machine Learning Systems
-## What is Machine Learning
-Programming computers so they can _learn_ from data.

-## Types of Machine Learning
+Machine Learning is about making machines get better at some task by learning from data, instead of having to explicitly code rules.

+## Trained With or Without Human Supervision

 ### Supervised

-Trained with human supervision, the data you feed includes the desired solutions
+Trained with human supervision, the data you feed includes the desired solutions, called labels.

+Classification is a typical supervised learning task: For example, a spam filter trained with many examples along with their class (spam or ham)

+Some of the most important supervised learning algorithms:

 * k-Nearest neighbors
 * Linear Regression
-* Logistic Regression
+* Logistic Regression: It can output a value that corresponds to the probability of belonging to a given class
 * Support Vector Machines
 * Decision Trees and Random Forest
 * Neural Networks (in some cases)